satyam-seth/mic/README.md

 # mic

-install all python packages on your system which is listed in req.txt file.
+install all python packages on your system which is listed in [requirements.txt](https://github.com/satyam-seth/mic/blob/master/requirements.txt) file.

 How to Run-

 1.Open cmd or terminal

-2.Go to file location were manage.py is located
+2.Go to file location were [manage.py](https://github.com/satyam-seth/mic/blob/master/manage.py) is located

 3.Run the command python manage.py runserver